Quad Cities River Bandits

 Team History[edit]

-The Quad Cities River Bandits, of the Midwest League and briefly in High-A Central, took the regional locale name in 1962.
+The Quad Cities River Bandits, of the High-A Midwest League and briefly in High-A Central, broke precedent by taking a regional name in 1960 - yet the area's cities using a regional brand was already nearly a century old.
 The Kansas City Royals farmhands play their home games at Modern Woodmen Park in Davenport, IA.

 MLB's 2021 Minor League Reorganization raised the Bandits, and most of the Midwest League, one level.
 Originally listed for elimination, they squeaked through as MLB winnowed the MwL from 16 teams to 12 and switched the Bandits from the Houston Astros to the Royals.